Staff members

 Lab Coordinator

-Veerle graduated as ‘industrieel ingenieur chemie – algemene chemie’ in 1994 at KIHO (Ghent, Belgium).
-As Erasmus student she worked during her thesis on chemical recycling of PET to polyol at the Fachhochschule Aalen (Germany).
-After her thesis she stayed another 3 years in Germany to work for a PUR company where she got the chance to scale up the chemical recycling of PET to polyol and to use the recyclate in their PUR production.
-As at that time a Belgium diploma was not accepted/recognized in Germany, she combined work and study in order to obtain a German work permit.
-In 1996 she graduated as ‘Diplom Ingenieur Polymerchemie’ at the FH Aalen (Germany)
+Veerle graduated as an industrieel ingenieur chemie – algemene chemie in 1994 at KIHO (Ghent, Belgium).
+As an Erasmus student, she conducted her thesis research on the chemical recycling of PET to polyol at the Fachhochschule Aalen (Germany).
+She then spent three additional years in Germany working for a PUR company, where she helped scale up PET chemical recycling and integrate the recyclate into PUR production.
+During this period, she combined work and study to obtain a recognized German qualification, graduating in 1996 as Diplom-Ingenieur Polymerchemie from FH Aalen.